domchristie/optimistic-ui-hotwire-rails/README.md

 # Optimistic UI with Ruby on Rails and Hotwire

-An optimistic UI demo that combines a Stimulus controller and Turbo Stream to provide immediate feedback once a form is submitted.
+An optimistic UI demo that combines [Composite](https://github.com/domchristie/composite) with a Stimulus controller and Turbo Stream to provide immediate feedback once a form is submitted.
 It's far from the potential full-fidelity of a local first, fully client rendered approach, but offers a [Good Enough™️](https://youtu.be/SWEts0rlezA?si=Tlx_rvyfzAIjCiwf&t=701) experience that provides more context than simply updating the submit button with "Loading…".

 ## Accessing Submitted Params